-If you’ve ever noticed a burning or tightening sensation in your chest after eating, you may have been experiencing the symptoms of acid reflux.
-Over 60 million Americans experience the discomfort associated with acid reflux at least once per month.
-More than 15 million are reportedly suffering with symptoms on a daily basis[i].
+If you’ve ever noticed a burning or tightening sensation in your chest after eating, you know the discomfort of acid reflux.
+Over 60 million Americans experience symptoms associated with acid reflux at least once per month.
+More than 15 million reportedly suffer with symptoms on a daily basis[i].

-So what causes acid reflux and how can it be treated?
-Let’s take an in depth look at this condition and the various ways it can be treated.
+So what causes acid reflux and how’s it treated?
+Let’s take an in-depth look at this condition and the treatment options.

-The esophageal sphincter connects your esophagus with your stomach.
-If this muscle doesn’t function effectively your stomach acids can move backwards and cause acid reflux.
-The result could be a burning sensation or tightness in your chest, known as heartburn.
-Other potential symptoms of acid reflux can include a bitter taste at the back of your throat, a sour taste in your mouth and a cough or sore throat[ii].
+The esophageal sphincter connects the esophagus with the stomach.
+If this muscle doesn’t function effectively, stomach acids move backwards and cause acid reflux.
+The result mighjt be a burning sensation or tightness in the chest, known as heartburn.
+Other potential symptoms of acid reflux include a bitter taste at the back of the throat, a sour taste in the mouth and a cough or sore throat[ii].

-Acid reflux can range in frequency and severity.
+Acid reflux ranges in frequency and severity.
 When acid reflux occurs more than twice per week or causes inflammation of the esophagus it may be diagnosed as GERD (gastroesophageal reflux disease).
-This is the chronic form of acid reflux which can lead to additional problems such as damage to your teeth as a result of ongoing, excess acid moving upwards and into the mouth.
+This chronic form of acid reflux leads to additional problems such as tooth damage from excess acid moving upwards and into the mouth.

-The symptoms mentioned above may serve as initial indicators that you are experiencing acid reflux.
-From here you can consider your treatments options.
+The symptoms mentioned above may serve as initial indicators.
 Frequent and/or severe symptoms that don’t respond well to treatments should be looked at more closely.
-Tests such as esophageal manometry, pH monitoring, a barium swallow, and an endoscopy or biopsy can be used to confirm a diagnosis and check for additional problems[iii].
+Tests such as esophageal manometry, pH monitoring, a barium swallow, and an endoscopy or biopsy are used to confirm a diagnosis and check for additional problems[iii].

-There is evidence of a relationship between acid reflux and weight gain.
-Although healthy weight individuals can experience the symptoms of acid reflux, you may be more likely to have it the more weight you carry.
-Obesity, especially abdominal obesity can have an effect on symptoms of and complications from GERD[iv].
-Weight loss can be effective for providing relief from GERD symptoms and keeping it under control.
-It can even lead to complete resolution of GERD symptoms in overweight and obese subjects[v].
+Evidence suggests a relationship between acid reflux and weight gain.
+Although healthy weight individuals can experience the symptoms of acid reflux, the likelihood increases with the more weight you carry.
+Obesity, especially abdominal obesity, effects symptoms and complications from GERD [iv].
+Weight loss may provide relief from GERD symptoms and keep it under control.
+For some it leads to complete resolution of GERD symptoms in overweight and obese subjects[v].

 As you now know, acid reflux is caused by excess acid in your esophagus.
-This doesn’t necessarily mean high acid in the stomach though which we’ll get to later on in this article.
-There are a number of potential triggers that may cause acid reflux symptoms [vi] including:
+This doesn’t necessarily mean high acid in the stomach though, which we touch on later on in this article.
+Potential triggers causing acid reflux symptoms [vi] include:

-- A hiatal hernia, which makes it easier for acid to move into your esophagus
+- A hiatal hernia, which makes it easier for acid to move into the esophagus

 - Pregnancy, due to the combined impact of hormone changes and increasing pressure from a growing fetus